luapower/objc/objc.md

 ## Limitations

-  * blocks, function callbacks and overriden methods are based on luajit ffi callbacks which have some limitations:
+  * blocks, function callbacks and overriden methods are based on ffi callbacks which come with some limitations:
     * can't access the vararg part of the function, for variadic functions/methods
     * can't access the pass-by-value struct args or any arg after the first pass-by-value struct arg
 	 * can't return structs by value